UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: Proposed Solution

 \subsection{Overall Algorithm}

-The AO-based algorithm for solving problem (\textbf{P1}) is outlined in Algorithm~\ref{algorithm1}, which iteratively alternates among the optimization of the UAV trajectory, the beamforming design, the position of the transmit array, and the position of the receive array until the objective function value converges.
+The AO-based algorithm for solving problem (\textbf{P1}) is outlined in Algorithm~\ref{algorithm1}, which iteratively alternates among the optimization of the UAV trajectory, the beamforming design, the transmit FA positions, an the receive FA positions until the objective function value converges.